caseyg/awesome/TOPICS.md

 *   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
+*   [ItzCrazyKns/Vane](https://github.com/ItzCrazyKns/Vane) - Vane is an AI-powered answering engine.

 *   [VaibhaveS/MeetingOWL](https://github.com/VaibhaveS/MeetingOWL) - MeetingOWL is a ML based system which can generate smart reports for online meetings based on the audio file.